Tanishq2319/Python-Programs/OpenthisFirst.md

 # Python-Programs
+for any queries comment them in the repositary itself....
-these are the programs for part 1
+Questions are given in the last